huimobi/Arkanoid-like-Game/docs/README.md

 Playfield screen

 ## Credits
-Some of the ideas implemented in this project such as the UML design, the PNG Loader class and the Map designer feature where based on the following project:<br>
+Some of the ideas implemented in this project, such as the UML design, the PNG Loader class and the Map designer features were based on the following project:<br>
 **https://github.com/Process-ing/feup-ldts**<br>
+AI Generative Tools, namely _ChatGPT_ and _Pixlr_, were used in this project to generate the background image on the Main Menu.